dgaydukov/cert-aws/files/sa.md

 * Session Duration - time for which user can be logged in for aws, 1(default) - 12hours.
 After specified time user automatically logged out

 ###### OpsWorks
 OpsWorks - config management service that provides managed instances of Chef/Puppet which help automate servers' configuration/deployment/management.
-There are 3 solutions
+There are 3 solutions:
 * OpsWorks Stacks
 * OpsWorks for Chef Automate
 * OpsWorks for Puppet Enterprise